-9.1) The shop page is a very important section and is used to create the main content of your shop page.
+9.1) The Shop Page is a very important section, and is used to create the main content of your shop page.
 I will break it into sections to make it easier to navigate.
 At the top is where you will upload your logo and your Shop Backdrop.
-The shop backdrop is the large image that will be at the top, and the logo is the smaller image that is overlaid on the right.
-The shop backdrop needs to be 1600 x 600 pixels.
-Your logo should have a transparent background and needs to be 350 x 150 pixels.
+The shop backdrop is the large image that will be at the top, and the logo is the smaller image that is overlaid on the lower right of the backdrop.
+The shop backdrop must be 1600 x 600 pixels.
+Your logo should contain the name of your game only and have a transparent background, and must be 350 x 150 pixels.
 You can find templates for those here: https://help.thegamecrafter.com/article/37-shop-images

 9.2) The next section down is for creating your shop description.
-You can upload images and videos here by pasting a URL to those images, you can include text, or use the upload box towards the bottom to upload images to your description.
+You can enter text, upload images and videos here by pasting a URL to those images, or use the upload box towards the bottom to upload images to your description.

-10) The shop preferences allow you to set when someone can purchase your game.
-The first option is if you want people to be able to purchase your game before you publish it.
-That setting allow you to sell your game to only specific people you share the shop page link with.
+10) The Shop Preferences allow you to set when someone can purchase your game.
+The first option allows people to be able to purchase your game before you publish it.
+When you change the setting to "Yes," no one will be able to find your game by name through the search in our Shop; however, anyone with a direct link to your game's Shop page would be able to purchase the game.

-The 2nd option allows you to control if you shop page is visible to other people while it is unpublished.
+The 2nd option allows you to control whether or not your game's Shop page is visible to other people while it is unpublished.
+(Again, a direct link to the game's Shop page would be required to view it.)

 The 3rd option is for if you decide to publish your game without a box.
-This will add a warning to your shop page, so people are aware that it will not have a box included.
+This will add a warning to your game's Shop page, so people are aware that it will not have a box included.
+(If you set this option to "No" initially but add a box to your game later, you'll want to make sure you come back and turn this setting back to "Yes," to avoid any confusion for customers.)